robinagandhi/swa/slides/lecture-2/include/assurance-case-exercise.md

 # Step 3
 ## Build Assurance Cases for your class project

 - Using security requirements, identify five assurance claims
+.small[_System- or product-related needs and requirements, interactions of the system or product with its environment, and real-world events and conditions can result in an objective to obtain assurance that the system or product achieves  certain  claims._
+\[ISO-IEEE 15026-2-2011\]]
 - Prepare an argument in support of the claims that would be convincing in your assumed/hypothetical operational environment.
 Document this argument and the needed evidence using an assurance case for each of the claims.

 ---